Mistrial declared at trial of Montgomery County inmate charged with killing cellmate

 Photo credit Montgomery County District Attorney's Office

 SKIPPACK TOWNSHIP, Pa.
-(KYW Newsradio) — The trial is underway for a Montgomery County state prison inmate, accused of beating and choking his cellmate to death.
+(KYW Newsradio) — A mistrial has been declared in the first-degree murder trial in Montgomery County of a state prison inmate accused of beating and choking his cellmate to death in 2024.

 According to Hughes, the autopsy of Harden found hemorrhaging on the victim’s neck and bruises all over his body, similar to what she called “a beatdown.”